10 Ways to Say “I Love You” in Portuguese [Plus 20+ Terms of Endearment]

 If you’re learning the European flavor of Portuguese, you can find many love song suggestions in this Quora thread.

 Or you can dive right into the music with a YouTube playlist consisting of a mix of Brazilian and mainland Portuguese love songs.

-Observing native Portuguese speakers in a variety of familiar and romantic interactions reiterates how locals naturally use terms of love and endearment.
+Observing native Portuguese speakers in a variety of familiar and romantic interactions will help you see how locals naturally use terms of love and endearment.

 Films like “Central Station,” “Bossa Nova” and “Lower City” are all excellent Brazilian movies to watch and observe how native speakers employ the vocabulary of love.
-For romantic comedies from Portugal, check out films like “A Mulher do Próximo,” “Um Crime de Luxo,” and “Maria and the Others.”
+For romantic comedies from Portugal, check out films like “A Mulher do Próximo” (The Neighbor’s Wife), “Um Crime de Luxo” (Death in a White Tie) and “Maria and the Others.”

 Whether online or in-person, conversing with a native speaker will improve your ability to naturally speak any language.
 It also provides the opportunity to ask language partners real questions about how they use their language, rather than relying on direct online or dictionary translations.

-If you are looking for an online option, Tandem is a web-based application that connects you with language partners online and enrollment is free.
+If you are looking for an online option, Tandem is a website and app that connects you with language partners online, and enrollment is free.

 For in-person exchanges, you can consult Meetup to discover a variety of events in your area hosted by native Portuguese speakers and highlight cultural activities.

 To really experience love in Portuguese, perhaps the best way is to fall in love with a native speaker.
 Or develop a deep personal friendship.
 Or even study abroad with a host family!